 Greening our Churches

-Since 2010, the Episcopal Church has partnered with GreenFaith, a non-profit organization whose mission is "to inspire, educate and mobilize people of diverse religious backgrounds for environmental leadership."
+Taking these 6 Steps for Getting Started in Your House of Worship suggested by GreenFaith, a non-profit organization whose mission is "to inspire, educate and mobilize people of diverse religious backgrounds for environmental leadership."
 GreenFaith offers a support and certification program that helps faith communities explore the economic, social and spiritual significance of environmental stewardship.

 Are you considering a building project?
 Check out this Green Building Toolkit.

 Planting a "Paris Grove," with native tree species, on your church grounds to "serve as a visible witness to the significance of the Paris Accord and do the practical work of sequestration of carbon from the atmosphere."

 Dedicate some portion of your church property to regenerative agriculture and biodiversity conservation or habitat restoration projects.

 Allocating a defined percentage of your total annual food expenditure and making every effort as you provide, prepare and serve meals and distribute food at events and ministries to use locally grown or freshly processed foods.

 - Check out the webpage maintained by the environmental division of the Episcopal Church's Office of Government Relations to track church-wide action on environmental justice issues.

 - Invite others to join you as you learn, advocate, act, proclaim, eat, play and pray for 30 Days of Action regarding Climate Change.